eranr/storylet/chapter2.rst

 Hearing them talking about Jenkins being down, few newbis gathered around them.
 Usually, Gerrit would not mind them, but now he noticed Magnum.
-Magnum was one of the PLT's new padawans and Gerrit's room mate...
+Magnum was one of the PLT's new padawans and Gerrit's room mate.